Bill Wood

 If there was a sub-genre for "bad wig kung fu," this movie would be at the top of the heap.
 We're talking some really awful hairpieces here!
 Bonus points if you can spot Bloodsport baddie Bolo Yeung underneath a mess of brown knitting yarn.

-This flick isn't exactly Joseph Kuo's best moment, mainly because the comedy falls flat.
+This flick is far from Joseph Kuo's best moment, mainly because the comedy falls flat.
 Still, there are plenty of kung fu stars and the action is great.
-If you're on a Joseph Kuo kick (pun fully intended) I'd put this one just behind the others on this list.
+If you're on a Kuo kick (pun fully intended) I'd put this one just behind the others on this list.

 Eagle's Claw (1978)